 There are 11 full-time tenured faculty in the department, five faculty hold the rank of Full Professor, three are Associate Professors and three are Assistant Professors.
 There are two regular lecturers and several adjuncts.
 The faculty of the Department of Economics has been professionally active and highly productive in research and scholarship.

-- During the last decade, the department has published several articles in approximately 15 different refereed journals in fields of econonomics, finance, public policy, pyschology, and health.
+- During the last decade, the department has published several articles in approximately 15 different refereed journals in fields of economics, finance, public policy, psychology and health.
 A number of these articles have been published in highly visible journals, such as the Applied

-Economics, Applied Health Economics and Health Policy, Behavior Research and Therapy, British Journal of Urology, Contemporary
+Economics, Applied Health Economics and Health Policy, Behaviour Research and Therapy, British Journal of Urology, Contemporary

 Economic Policy, Defence and Peace Economics, Economics Bulletin, Journal of Economic History, Journal of Economics and